 - Products marketed for use by children may not exceed the State of California's Prop 65 limits for lead in dietary supplements of 0.5 mcg per recommended daily serving with an additional allowance of 0.8 mcg if the product contains more than 1,000 mg/day of calcium.

-- Pesticides: Concentration of any detectable chlorinated pesticide residue(s) must be less than the individual limit(s) listed in Appendix A (below) calculated on a wt./wt. basis (USP <561>).
+- Pesticides: The concentration of any detectable chlorinated pesticide residue(s) must be less than the individual limit(s) listed in Appendix A (below) calculated on a wt./wt. basis (USP <561>).

-- Microbial contaminants: Products must test negative for E. coli, Salmonella and Staphylococcus aureus and Listeria.
-Total aerobic plate count not more than (NMT) 100,000 cfu/g.
+- Microbial contaminants: Products must test negative for E. coli, Salmonella and Listeria.
 Total combined yeast and mold NMT 1,000 cfu/g USP <2023>.

 - Gluten: Products labeled "Gluten-free" must contain less than 20 ppm of gluten per serving (FDA); products with large serving sizes (>5 grams or 5 mL) must contain less than 5 ppm of gluten per serving (ConsumerLab.com applies this stricter requirement on products with larger servings).